FCA Teams Mission

 To see baseball players impacted for Jesus Christ and trained in sports ministry as they are given the opportunity to play in a competitive team environment.

 Shepherds COLLEGIATE TEAM

 In 2018 FCA Baseball introduced the So.
 Cal.
 Shepherds, a ministry team that will play an integral part in the FCA ministry as they will take part in all aspects of the ministry from youth camps to Mexico.
 The team will Shepherd the youth at FCA Camps and train in sports ministry as they take part in daily studies of God word.
 The Shepherds are comprised of 18 youth men who will play a competitive 22 game schedule throughout Southern California.
 The team will make Whittier Christian High School its home field.

 FCA Baseball begins its 3rd year of showcasing high school athletes while developing both mind and body in a competitive baseball environment.
 The program works in partnership with Biola University (NCAA Division II) and it’s coaching staff lead by Justin Duarte.
 Justin was the head coach of FCA’s Catch Collegiate Summer team.

 In 2014 through the vision of FCA Board member Paul Huante FCA Baseball launched its first competitive youth team.
 The Catch 14U team opened play in the fall of 2014 when it promoted Sean Rooney to the position of Youth Teams Director.
-Under the direction of Isaac Friesen Catch Travel program now has expanded to 5 teams ranging from 12U to high school.
 The focus for the FCA Youth Team Program is focus on development of both mind and body and the aim is to train and deploy these young athletes so they are ready to take on both baseball and life!

 Jesus Calling His Disciples